ietf-wg-cellar/matroska-specification/subtitles.md

 ### CodecID: codec identification

-The CodecID to use is <tt>S_TEXT/WEBVTT</tt>.
+The CodecID to use is `S_TEXT/WEBVTT`.

 ### CodecPrivate: storage of gloal WebVTT blocks

 This element contains all global blocks before the first subtitle entry.
-This starts at the "<tt>WEBVTT</tt>" file identification marker but excludes the optional byte order mark.
+This starts at the "`WEBVTT`" file identification marker but excludes the optional byte order mark.

 ### Storage of non-global WebVTT blocks